VinceFINET/MyDevHubApplication/README.md

 ![Screenshot #1](/docs/MySubs2.png)

 ## The customer-focused tab

 A page called "MyCustomers" to list all customers and the org where your package is installed (whatever the package)
 ![Screenshot #3](/docs/MyCusts.png)

 ## Deploy to Salesforce (production and developer edition)

 <a href="https://githubsfdeploy.herokuapp.com/app/githubdeploy/VinceFINET/MyDevHubApplication?ref=master">
   <img alt="Deploy to Salesforce (production)" src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a>

+## Issues or new ideas?

+You can log any issues and new ideas in our tracker: https://github.com/VinceFINET/MyDevHubApplication/issues

+## License

+<b>My DevHub Application</b> is available under the [MIT license](LICENSE.md)